19 November 2019

 Talk to each other and keep an open mind

-Determine whether a phone call, a meeting in-person or an email is the best way to discuss the issue.
+Determine whether a phone call, a meeting (online or in-person) or an email is the best way to discuss the issue.
 Talk to each other and consider all options.
 Be considerate and be prepared to work together to find an agreeable solution.
 Remember, all negotiations involve give and take from both parties, so be realistic and flexible in your approach.

 Be respectful in your communications